STAT540-UBC-2023/project-zinc/README.md

 Our project proposal slide can be found here.

-## More info
+## Other info

-More information will be updated in this repository throughout the term.
+More information for this project will be updated in this repository throughout the term.